Muzaffar-Ahmad10/Asian-Resturent/README.md

 # Confession
 **I would like to say Thank,**
  * My mentor Mo Shami for his suggestions, feedback and Motivational support.
+ * To slake community, Slake People are very friendly and helpful for any problems,
+ * To tutor assistance, it's very fast way to find out solutions, with the help of tutor assistance we can save our time.